-Following the elections for a constituent assembly held on 28 March 1982, reports of human rights violations involving the official security forces have continued unabated.
-The violations are occurring in a context of continued conflict between the government and opposition forces, but reports received by Amnesty International indicate that non-combatants from all sectors of Salvadorian society continue to be the victims of such violations, including arbitrary detention, "disappearance", and extrajudicial executions at the hands of the official military and police services, who act on occasion in conjunction with clandestine paramilitary squads who have their explicit or implicit warrant.
-As in previous years, in no single instance since the elections have the Salvadorian authorities issued a satisfactory response to enquiries concerning these violations.
+"disappearance", and extrajudicial executions at the hands of the official military and police services, who act on occasion in conjunction with clandestine paramilitary squads who have their explicit or implicit warrant.
+As in previous years, in no single instance since the elections have the Salvadorian authorities issued a satisfactory reponse to enquiries concerning these violations.

-RECOMMENDED ACTION
+RECOMMENDED ACTION:

-Telegrams/express letters/airmail letters requesting clarification of the legal situation and whereabouts of these 23 teachers and urging that their physical safety be guaranteed while in detention.
-Urge that they be released immediately unless charged and brought before a court.
+Telegrams/express letters/airmail letters requesting clarification of the whereabouts and legal situation of Ana Esther Conde de Romero and urging that her physical safety be guaranteed while in detention.
+Urge that she be released immediately unless charged and brought before a court.